meszarosrob/stretching-routine/README.md

 But the need to implement these so far did not arise.

+---

 ## Development

-`npm install` to install the dependencies.
+Assuming you have `node` and `npm` already installed, run `npm install` to install the dependencies.

 To quickly get the local version up and running, run `npm run-script serve`.
 This command will start a server, typically at `http://localhost:1234`.